-There is tax relief available to foster parents.
-Not only is there a £10,000 tax exemption but there is also a weekly tax relief available of up to £250 per week for every week that you are caring for a foster child in your home and, in turn, claiming the fostering allowance or fostering fee.
+There is tax relief on fostering allowance available to foster parents and foster carers.
+Not only is there a £10,000 tax exemption on fostering allowance but there is also a weekly tax relief available of up to £250 per week for every week that you are caring for a foster child in your home and, in turn, claiming the fostering allowance or fostering fee.

 It is important that you keep records of the weeks when you are caring for children and when you have no foster children at your home so that you are able to claim these reliefs when it comes to tax and self-assessment.
 Being sure to record all fostering allowance payments, fostering fee’s received and tracking your expenses.
 This will make completing your tax return much easier at the end of the financial year.

 Fostering fees and allowances are not counted as income in respect of most means-tested benefits.If you are eligible for working age benefits, they will not be affected by your fostering allowance.
 The benefits include the following: